Can I legally use free stock photos for my business?Marketing

 - Storyblocks has your back if any claims arise.
-Enterprise Members get up to $1 million in indemnification for all Storyblocks users at your organization.
+Members with a Business license get up to $1 million in indemnification for all Storyblocks users at your organization.
 We offer the highest level of coverage in the industry.

 - Storyblocks takes care of the hard work of licensing for you.
 We have a professional team of content licensing specialists on staff, dedicated to making sure we do right by both our customers and contributors.

-Last but not least, Storyblocks Enterprise Members get unlimited downloads from our video, image, video and audio libraries.
+Last but not least, members with a Business license get unlimited downloads from our video, image, video and audio libraries.
 You and your team can download as much content as you need for one flat annual price.